Browser does not support script.

 Visit our admissions webpages to view our English language entry requirements.

 A good 2:1 undergraduate degree in the social sciences.
-You may be considered with a degree in another discipline, particularly if you have relevant work experience.
+You may be considered if you have a degree in another discipline, particularly if you have relevant work experience.

-An application fee of £40 applies (non-refundable).
+Applications must be made online using King's online application portal and a non-refundable application fee of £50 applies.
 Your application will be assessed by academic staff in the department; we aim to process all applications within four to six weeks, but during February, March and holiday periods, applications may take longer to process.

 For graduates and professionals seeking to develop advanced knowledge and skills in people management and/or work as human resource experts.
 To present a contemporary and international perspective on key developments in the management of human resources and the analysis of organisations for the 21st century.